 \end{itemize}

-\paragraph{Autoregressive rollouts.} For rollout benchmarks, metrics are computed at each rollout step and then averaged over time (typically excluding the initial condition).
-For probabilistic models, the point prediction is taken as the ensemble mean $\mathbb{E}[X]$.
+\paragraph{Autoregressive rollouts.} For rollout benchmarks, all metrics are first computed at each forecast step and then averaged over the rollout horizon, excluding the initial condition.
+For probabilistic models, the deterministic forecast used in pointwise error metrics is the ensemble mean.

-\begin{itemize} \item \textbf{NRMSE.} At each step, we compute RMSE between the point prediction and the ground truth, normalized by the target RMS-$L^2$ at that step, and then average over time.
+\begin{itemize} \item \textbf{NRMSE.} At each rollout step, we compute the RMSE between the point prediction and the ground truth field, normalized by the target RMS $L^2$ norm at that step.
+We then average the normalized error over time.